XinzhouLi/501_a2_DataScience/Main/report.md

 ## Improvement model

-Since in last I add one more convultion layer to help extract the feature, but in this model it seams can not make such modification, so i change the some hyper-parameter to imporve the accuracy of th model.
-I increase the learning rate and epochs
+Since in last I add one more convolution layer to help extract the feature, but in this model it seams can not make such modification, so i change the some hyper-parameter to improve the accuracy of th model.
+I increase the learning rate to 0.005 and epochs to 50 to help the mdoel learn the feature of the data set.
 ```python
 model.compile(optimizer=tf.keras.optimizers.Adam(learning_rate=0.005), loss='sparse_categorical_crossentropy', metrics=['accuracy'])
 ```